davidblackuk/davidblackuk.github.io/index.md

 Welcome
 =======

-Welcome to my site.
-The name is derived from a quote:

-	"Machines take me by surprise with great frequency."
-		-- Alan Turing

-If they take the great man by surprise just imaging how startled and struggling the rest of us are.

-Blog
-====

-The main purpose of this site is as a hook to hang my blog on.
-While no doubt the content will rarely change and my enthusiasm will wane after short a while, for now optimistically I will say
+This site is as a hook to hang my blog from.
+The content may rarely change, my enthusiasm could wane, or I might get overtaken by events.
+For now, optimistically, I'll say...

 Here are the recent posts: